 Dynamic Prefill is more than simply pre-populating forms.
 If you haven’t engaged with the leads on your list in a while, their information may need to be updated on their Salesforce record.
 Dynamic Prefill is bi-directional.
 You’re pulling information out to populate your form, but as your customers hit submit, their responses are being sent back to Salesforce to update their record.
 Now, customers can review information, update outdated details, and self manage their data.

 Read More: Top 4 Ways to Use Dynamic Prefill in Salesforce

 Step 1: Update your Lead Object.

-With the Formstack Salesforce app, you don’t just add general fields into your form.
+With Forms for Salesforce, you don’t just add general fields into your form.
 With our drag-and-drop builder, you’ll add actual Salesforce fields to create your form, each with its own input type already defined in your Salesforce configuration.
 So, to kick off our retargeting campaign, we’ll need to update our Lead Object.

 Within your Lead Object, you need to have a couple of fields set up.
 If you haven’t already, make sure all of your Lead Objects have a “Contact” field.
 This field will help with personalizing and automating your emails.
 Next, you’ll need to create a Retargeting Object to pull the fields you want to include on your retargeting form.
 For this example, we’re going to include three fields.